-The insurance policy increased competition in Kansas relative to Iowa.
-Using the number of bidders in the auction as the dependent variable, the results in column 3 in Table 4 show that the insurance policy increased the number of bidders in auctions by 0.8, relative to an average of 3.4.
 The distribution of winning bids also changed after the policy.
-In Figure 4, the bar heights indicate the win percentages by number of firms in each category of auction.
+In Figure 9, the bar heights indicate the win percentages by number of firms in each category of auction.
 Kurtosis and skewness both declined significantly after the insurance policy; the former from 4.9 to 3.0.
 This means that firm "winningness" was more evenly distributed across firms after the policy.
 The distributional changes are consistent with a more competitive market.
 There was little firm entry or exit.

 Paving firms and bitumen suppliers are in oligopolistic, territorial equilibria.
-Appendix Figures 8-12 show the location of auction wins and losses for five large bidders.
+Appendix Figures 3-7 show the location of auction wins and losses for five large bidders.
 Wins are concentrated in a portion of the state while losses predominate outside that territory.
 Other major bidders exhibit similar patterns.
 Spatial oligopoly is a natural result of high transportation costs; even with perfect competition rents would be zero on territory boundaries and positive within.
 In an interview, a CEO said that imperfect competition permits even very risk averse pavers to stay in business.

 The bitumen suppliers form a second layer of imperfect competition.
 Like the paving firms, suppliers enjoy markups within their territories at least as large as the differential transportation cost for the next-closest supplier.
 Suppliers provide quotes to paving firms before each auction, and itemized bids are published immediately afterwards.
-In interviews, the suppliers suggested that recent auctions might serve as a signaling mechanism, as in Friedman (1971).28 The suppliers apparently charge the pavers a large fraction of, if not their full, cost of risk.
+In interviews, the suppliers suggested that recent auctions might serve as a signaling mechanism, as in Friedman (1971).26 The suppliers apparently charge the pavers a large fraction of, if not their full, cost of risk.